-- 5.1 Meals are exclusively for the members of General Synod and invited guests via the venue of the General Synod or arranged by the convening church via billeting; - 5.2 Reimbursements for meal expenses are administered via the General Synod budget administered by the convening church. - 6.
-At the conclusion of Synod, the books will be reviewed by the church appointed for that purpose.
-A financial report is to be submitted to the next Synod.
+- 5.1 Meals are exclusively for the members of general synod and invited guests via the venue of the general synod or arranged by the convening church via billeting; - 5.2 Reimbursements for meal expenses are administered via the general synod budget administered by the convening church. - 6.
+At the conclusion of synod, the books will be reviewed by the church appointed for that purpose.
+A financial report is to be submitted to the next general synod.